CrashOverride97680/scaffolding-angular-ngrx-back-front-dev/README.md

 - `npm run i`
 - `npm run start`

-The fist time only npm run i, tutte le altre npm run start.
+The fist time only npm run i, all the others npm run start.
 With this command run a json server on http://localhost:3000 and Angular http://localhost:4200.